Wireless for Machine Learning: Abstract

 \section{Abstract}

-As data generation increasingly takes place on devices without a wired connection, Machine Learning over wireless networks becomes critical.
-Many studies have shown that traditional wireless protocols are highly inefficient or unsustainable to support Distributed Machine Learning.
-This is creating the need for new wireless communication methods.
-In this survey, we give an exhaustive review of the state of the art wireless methods that are specifically designed to support Machine Learning services.
-Namely, over-the-air computation and radio resource allocation optimized for Machine Learning.
-In the over-the-air approach, multiple devices communicate simultaneously over the same time slot and frequency band to exploit the superposition property of wireless channels for gradient averaging over-the-air.
-In radio resource allocation optimized for Machine Learning, Active Learning metrics allow for data evaluation to greatly optimize the assignment of radio resources.
-This paper gives a comprehensive introduction to these methods, reviews the most important works, and highlights crucial open problems.
+As data generation increasingly takes place on devices without a wired connection, machine learning (ML) related traffic will be ubiquitous in wireless networks.
+Many studies have shown that traditional wireless protocols are highly inefficient or unsustainable to support ML, which creates the need for new wireless communication methods.
+In this survey, we give an exhaustive review of the state-of-the-art wireless methods that are specifically designed to support ML services over distributed datasets.
+Currently, there are two clear themes within the literature, analog over-the-air computation and digital radio resource management optimized for ML.
+This survey gives a comprehensive introduction to these methods, reviews the most important works, highlights open problems, and discusses application scenarios.

-\section{Introduction}
+\chapter{Introduction}

-\IEEEPARstart{W}{ith} increasing popularity of mobile devices and the continuous growth of \ac{IoT}, we are having increasing access to vast amounts of distributed data.
-According to a recent report by Ericsson, the global number of connected \ac{IoT} devices will rise to 4.1 billion by 2024~\cite{ericssonmobility}, which is four times the 1 billion observed in 2019.
-Simultaneously, breakthroughs in \ac{ML} are allowing us to take advantage of large data sets to solve a wide range of complex problems, such as image recognition~\cite{he2016deep}, language processing~\cite{collobert2011natural}, and predictive modeling~\cite{branco2016survey}.
-However, because \ac{ML} has originally been conceived in centralized settings where all data is available, the application of \ac{ML} on distributed datasets over wireless networks is generating new challenges.
+With the increasing popularity of mobile devices and the continuous growth of \ac{IoT}, we are having increasing access to vast amounts of distributed data.
+According to a recent report from Ericsson, the global number of connected \ac{IoT} devices will rise to 4.1 billion by 2024~\cite{ericssonmobility}, which is four times the 1 billion observed in 2019.
+Simultaneously, breakthroughs in \ac{ML} are allowing us to analyze the data of edge devices so as to solve a wide range of complex problems, such as image recognition~\cite{he2016deep}, language processing~\cite{collobert2011natural}, and predictive modeling~\cite{branco2016survey}.
+However, since \ac{ML} was originally conceived in centralized settings where all data must be transmitted to a central sever, the application of \ac{ML} on distributed datasets over wireless networks is generating new challenges for the wireless networks, namely: \begin{itemize} \item \textbf{Privacy:} Many \ac{ML} applications require the use of privacy-sensitive data.
+In these cases, it is either desirable or necessary that the training dataset cannot be inferred by listening to the \ac{ML} updates being transferred wirelessly \cite{so2021codedprivateml};